balena-io-experimental/goal-engine/README.md

 runtime, and the call to `seek()` will return `false`;

 Now let's say that we want to make sure some other goal is met before we apply the configuration.
-This could be anything: that the service is running, that a mountpoint exists, etc. For simplicity, let's say we want to check that the file exists before we can write to it.
+This could be anything: that the service is running, that a mountpoint exists, etc. For simplicity, let's say we want to check that the configuration file exists before we can write to it.
-We can achieve this by creating a new goal.
+We can first create a generic goal for checking the existence of a file.

 ```typescript
 const FileExists = Goal.of({